gem/oq-engine/doc/manual/oq-manual.rst

       </nrml>

-The initial portion of the schema contains general information that describes some general aspects of the consequencemodel.
-The information in this metadata section is common to all of the functions in the consequencemodel and needs to be included at the beginning of every consequencemodel file.
+The initial portion of the schema contains general information that describes some general aspects of the *Consequence Model*.
+The information in this metadata section is common to all of the functions in the *Consequence Model* and needs to be included at the beginning of every *Consequence Model* file.
 The parameters are described below:

--  ``id``: a unique string used to identify the consequencemodel.
+-  ``id``: a unique string used to identify the *Consequence Model*.
 This string can contain letters (a–z; A–Z), numbers (0–9), dashes (-), and underscores (_), with a maximum of 100 characters.